antaalt/shader-validator/README.md

 * `shader-validator.severity`: Select minimal log severity for linting.
 * `shader-validator.includes`: All custom includes for linting.
 * `shader-validator.defines`: All custom macros and their values for linting.
+* `shader-validator.hlsl.shaderModel`: Specify the shader model to target for HLSL
+* `shader-validator.glsl.targetClient`: Specify the OpenGL or Vulkan version for GLSL
+* `shader-validator.glsl.spirvVersion`: Specify the SPIRV version to target for GLSL

 ## Platform support